2026 IUFRO Small Scale Forestry and Forest History and Traditional Knowledge Joint Conference

 The role and effectiveness of government policies, programs and subsidies.

-Research, education and extension for small scale and community forest owners.
+Research, education, and extension for small-scale and community forest owners and managers.

 Conference Schedule